schil227/FantasticAdventuresOfDizzyFair/README.md

 Re-arranging the object order has the desired outcome; all objects render properly, but in the edge case where there are too many, the higher priority objects are rendered first.

 ### Conclusion <a id="conclusion"></a>
+Fantastic Adventures of Dizzy for NES is probably one of the hardest games I've ever played, and was always a game that I felt I could never see to the end.
+Of course, beating this patch would never equal the accomplishment of beating the unmodified version, but *holy pygmy cow* is the patch a better game.

+Over the course of making the changes for this patch, I play-tested the game to the end 5 times.
+Even after writing this entire damn README, I still made a last-minute change to the spider damage (accidentally set it to `#07`, was supposed to be `#0A`), which required replaying the game again to make sure that didn't introduce any unintended behavior.
+The problem with testing FAoD is it becomes a moving target - I'm not the average player of the game; I'm probably like... idk top 100 FAoD players in the world, currently?
+I know all the puzzles, where all the items are, many efficiencies, etc. - the point being, it's hard for me to say what is appropriately difficult.

+This was less of an issue the last time I did this with [Journey to Silius](https://github.com/schil227/JourneyToSiliusFair) - I had only one change which I had to tweak, and when I was *just barely* able to beat the game I knew it was perfect.
+But, not even a month after I released the patch, I was able to play and beat the *original* game, not just the patch, due to the encyclopedic knowledge I gained while play-testing it.
+By comparison, in my most recent play-through of FAoD, I only died twice and had a surplus of lives at the end.
+That said, I would like to definitely error on the side of caution and give the player more grace - otherwise you end up with a Ghosts-n-Goblins situation (where the developers got so good at the game, they kept increasing the difficultly to compensate - or so I've heard).
+Perhaps I will have to give it a year and play-test it again; give myself time to forget everything and come into it fresh.
+All that said, the first time I completed a play-through I felt that jolt of excitement and feeling of accomplishment, so at least that was on point.

+I stand by the changes to this hack.
+It was a long, but fun undertaking that deepened my knowledge of Assembly a little, and I'm proud of how the game turned out.
+If one of the 8 people in the world who care about FAoD use this patch and finally beat the game after so many years of trying, it'll all be worth it.